collections_bookmark Part of Bloomburrow

 Is Ferrous Lake legal in Commander?

 Yes.
-Ferrous Lake is legal in Commander and Oathbreaker.
-It is not legal in Standard, Pioneer, Modern, Pauper, Historic, or Alchemy.
-Its color identity is {U}{R}, so it can only appear in decks whose commander includes both blue and red, or encompasses those colors in a three-plus color identity.
+Ferrous Lake is legal in Commander, Duel Commander, Legacy, Vintage, and Oathbreaker.
+It is not legal in Modern, Pioneer, Standard, Pauper, or Brawl.
+Its color identity is red and blue, so it fits into any Commander deck whose commander has a color identity containing both {R} and {U}.